127th Command and Control Squadron: Cold War

-Upon the squadrons return to Wichita, the 127th Fighter-Bomber squadron was again assigned F-51D aircraft due to the shortage of jets created by the Korean War.
+Upon its return to Wichita, the 127th Fighter-Bomber Squadron was again assigned F-51D aircraft due to the shortage of jets created by the Korean War.

 In June 1954, F-80C Shooting Star jet fighters were assigned, followed by designation of the unit to the 127th Fighter Interceptor Squadron, and assignment of the F-86L Sabre all-weather interceptor in January 1958 being used in an air defense mission for Air Defense Command.

-The unit converted to the F-100C Super Sabre, and was designated the 127th Tactical Fighter Squadron in April 1961, being assigned to Tactical Air Command.
-On 1 October 1962, the 127th was authorized to expand to a group level, and the 184th Tactical Fighter Group was established by the National Guard Bureau.
-The 127th TFS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 184th Headquarters, 184th Material Squadron (Maintenance), 184th Combat Support Squadron, and the 184th USAF Dispensary.
+The unit converted to the F-100C Super Sabre, and was designated the 127th Tactical Fighter Squadron in April 1961, being gained by Tactical Air Command upon mobilization.
+On 1 October 1962, the 127th was authorized to expand to a group level, and the 184th Tactical Fighter Group was established.
+The 127th became the group's flying squadron.
+Other elements assigned into the group were the 184th group headquarters, 184th Material Squadron (maintenance and supply), 184th Combat Support Squadron, and the 184th USAF Dispensary.